Carbon steel is generally stronger and more durable than iron, which is why it’s widely used in structures, piping systems, and machinery.

-In fact, carbon steel (CS/MS seamless pipe) refers to the carbon content in the steel, on which its mechanical properties depend.
+In fact, carbon steel (CS seamless pipe) refers to the carbon content in the steel, on which its mechanical properties depend.
 Generally, steel without alloying elements is also called plain carbon steel or carbon steel, which refers to iron-carbon alloys with a carbon content of less than 2%, while carbon steel also contains a small amount of silicon, manganese, sulfur and in addition to carbon, there are phosphorus.
 Generally speaking, carbon steel with higher carbon content has higher hardness and strength, but lower ductility.

 Carbon